 Other common places to look for changes include your browser history, recent documents and the “Programs” option in the control panel for recently added programs.

 This isn’t available in Windows 11.
 Recent items are only listed by right-clicking an app icon and in Quick Access.
 However, if the recent items feature is turned off in your PC settings, they won’t appear here either.

 Check Windows Event Viewer

 The above step was just to alert you that something is wrong.
-Now let’s get serious and dig up some solid proof.
-Windows keeps a complete record of when an account is logged in successfully and also failure attempts to log in.
+Let’s get serious and dig up some solid proof if you suspect someone else is logging in to your Windows PC.
+Windows keeps a complete record of when an account is logged in successfully and failed attempts at logging in.
 You can view this from the Windows Event Viewer.

 eventvwr.msc in the “Run” dialog box.
 When you press Enter, the Event Viewer will open.